Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Experiments

-\textbf{Two-stage training.} Since Stage 1 training is equivalent to standard adversarial training, we use pretrained models when available: we use a pretrained CIFAR-10 model from RATIO~\citep{augustin2020adversarial} and pretrained ImageNet models from~\citet{salman2020adversarially}, while training our own CIFAR-100 model following \citet{augustin2020adversarial}.
-For Stage 2 training, we initialize from the Stage 1 model and continue joint training by setting the BN modules to eval mode (which disables BN while preserving the BN statistics computed during Stage 1).
+\textbf{Two-stage training.} Since Stage 1 training is equivalent to standard adversarial training, we use pretrained standard AT checkpoints when available: a standard AT checkpoint from the RATIO codebase~\citep{augustin2020adversarial} for CIFAR-10, pretrained ImageNet ResNet-50 and WRN-50-4 models~\citep{salman2020adversarially}, and pretrained ConvNeXt-Large with ConvStem~\citep{singh2023revisiting} (originally trained for $\ell_\infty=4/255$ robustness), while training our own CIFAR-100 model following \citet{augustin2020adversarial}.
+For Stage 2 training, we initialize from the Stage 1 model and continue joint training.
+For ResNet and WRN architectures, we set the BN modules to eval mode (which disables BN while preserving the BN statistics computed during Stage 1).
 Complete training hyperparameters can be found in~\Cref{sec:training_details}.

-\textbf{Data augmentation.} We employ separate data augmentation strategies for Stage 2 training: strong augmentations for $\mathcal{L}_{\text{AT-CE}}$ and basic transformations for $\mathcal{L}_{\text{BCE}}$ to preserve the data distribution.
-Detailed specifications can be found in~\Cref{sec:augm_strategies}.
+\textbf{Data augmentation.} Strong data augmentations are necessary for classifier robustness \citep{rebuffi2021fixing, gowal2020uncovering} but can distort the data distribution in ways detrimental to generative modeling.
+Following \citet{yang2023towards}, we use separate augmentation strategies for Stage 2 training: strong augmentations for $\mathcal{L}_{\text{AT-CE}}$ and basic transformations for $\mathcal{L}_{\text{BCE}}$. \citet{yang2023towards} found that augmentations such as random cropping with padding introduce artifacts (e.g., black borders) in generated samples and therefore excluded them from generative training.
+We observe that this is not a limitation in our framework---even with random cropping and padding applied, our generated samples do not exhibit such artifacts (\Cref{sec:augm_strategies}).

-\textbf{Out-of-distribution data.} Same as RATIO, we use the 80 million tiny images~\citep{torralba200880} as the OOD dataset ($p_\text{ood}$) for CIFAR-10/100 experiments.
-For ImageNet, as there are no established OOD datasets, we follow OpenImage-O~\citep{wang2022vim} and construct an OOD dataset from Open Images training set~\citep{openimages}.
+\textbf{Out-of-distribution data.} Following RATIO~\citep{augustin2020adversarial}, we use the 80 million tiny images~\citep{torralba200880} as the OOD dataset ($p_\text{ood}$) for CIFAR-10/100 experiments.
+For ImageNet, as there are no established OOD datasets, we follow OpenImage-O~\citep{wang2022vim} and construct an OOD dataset from the Open Images training set~\citep{openimages}.
 We randomly sample 350K images, restricting our selection to those whose labels do not overlap with any ImageNet classes, yielding 300K samples for training and 50K for FID evaluation.